Cryru/Emotion/README.md

 ## This Year's Idea

 SoulEngine 2017 set the grounds for a clean engine structure, and even had some game demos released in it.
 This year I'm planning to replace XNA/Monogame with a custom framework - [Raya](https://github.com/Cryru/Raya) to increase performance and allow me to build things at a lower level than before.
-In addition to that there will be improvements to the actor system with a more general abstract approach, and rethinking the debugging, error handling, and scripting systems.
-Other goals include better documentation, being able to cover the platforms last year's version could - Linux and Android, and demos for different functionality.
+In addition to that there will be improvements to the actor system with a more general abstract approach, and I'll be rethinking the debugging, error handling, and scripting systems.
+The goals for this year include better documentation, being able to cover the platforms last year's version could - Linux and Android, and creating demos for different functionality.

 ## Features and Progress